-Alex Cora's wait to become a manager in Major League Baseball has come to an end.
+Alex Cora's wait to become a Major League Baseball manager has come to an end.

 Pete Abraham of the Boston Globe reported the contract includes a fourth-year team option.

 Tim Britton of the Providence Journal shared comments from Cora in the release:

 The Athletic's Ken Rosenthal first reported the deal Saturday.

 After retiring following spring training in 2012, Cora spent four years working as an analyst for ESPN.
 The Astros hired him as a bench coach prior to the 2017 season.

 Before working with the Astros, Cora had multiple interviews with teams over the previous few years, including the Washington Nationals, San Diego Padres and Miami Marlins after the 2015 season, per Rosenthal.

 Despite being well-regarded enough to get interviews before, Cora had no significant managerial experience on his resume.
 The 14-year MLB veteran did manage a winter ball team in his native Puerto Rico and was Puerto Rico's general manager for the 2017 World Baseball Classic when it reached the final before losing to Team USA.

 Cora did have the support of Astros players as he sought after a managerial job.

 "He's a player's guy," Astros center fielder George Springer told Abbey Mastracco of NJ Advanced Media.
 "It's easy to forget how hard it is when you're not playing the game and he hasn't forgotten that.
 He's into the game, he's for informational and he's going to be good someday somewhere."